Skip to main content

 Confirm each Assistant works on its own before chaining them.
 A bad step in a Workflow is harder to diagnose than a bad Assistant in a chat.

 “Expects: a contract document and a one-paragraph description of the matter context.”
-Future users (and future you) will thank you.
+Put it in the description — it’s what colleagues read before they run it.

 Next steps